japila-books/apache-spark-internals/docs/storage/DiskBlockManager.md

 * DiskBlockManager is requested to <<createLocalDirs, createLocalDirs>>

-* `Utils` helper is requested to link:spark-Utils.adoc#getLocalDir[getLocalDir] and link:spark-Utils.adoc#getOrCreateLocalRootDirsImpl[getOrCreateLocalRootDirsImpl]
+* `Utils` helper is requested to spark-Utils.md#getLocalDir[getLocalDir] and spark-Utils.md#getOrCreateLocalRootDirsImpl[getOrCreateLocalRootDirsImpl]
 ====

 == [[getYarnLocalDirs]] Getting Writable Directories in YARN -- `getYarnLocalDirs` Internal Method